kant/visual_tracker_simulator/README.md

 # Visual Tracker Simulator (temporary readme)
-Gets a text file containing parameters as an input, exports a rendered scene and its mask.
+Generates a desired number of scenes to run the tracker on.
+Then gets a text file containing parameters as an input and exports a rendered scene and its mask.

 ## How to instal
 1. Download the zip file, unzip it and place the content in the addon folder in blender.